-- Handling energised lamps or luminaires (burn/electrocution risk) - Standing on chairs or desks to reach luminaires (fall risk) - Using a stick or pole to lift up diffusers in luminaires (injury risk) - Opening live switchboards or lighting control systems (electrocution risk).
+- Handling energised lamps or luminaires (burn/electrocution risk) - Standing on chairs or desks to reach luminaires (fall risk) - Using a stick or pole to lift up diffusers in luminaires (injury risk) - Opening live/energised switchboards or lighting control systems (electrocution risk).

-These Rules provide a variety of acceptable methods to ascertain lamp information as per Section 5.6 Documentation requirements - Luminaires.
+These rules provide a variety of acceptable methods to ascertain lamp information as per Section 5.6 Documentation requirements - Luminaires.
 Assessors can also use default lamp values where a lamp cannot be safely or accurately identified as per Section 5.4.6 Default lamp values.
 Assessors may use these default lamp types where it is unsafe to accurately obtain lamp information.

-Where light fittings cannot be easily accessed, or where an Assessor is not qualified to access certain spaces, a tradesperson or electrician may be utilised to access light fixtures and determine the nominal lamp power (note that this may need agreement of the building owner and tenant).
+Where luminaires cannot be easily accessed, or where an assessor is not qualified to access certain spaces, a tradesperson or electrician may be utilised to access luminaires and determine the nominal lamp power (note that this may need agreement of the building owner and tenant).

-Additional safety training is provided in the Accredited Assessor Training Course - Lighting, and assessments should be carried out in accordance with that training and these Rules.
-If a person has not undertaken the TLA training, they should not attempt to carry out assessments in accordance with these Rules.
+Additional safety training is provided in the CBD Accredited Assessor Training Course, and assessments should be carried out in accordance with that training and these rules.
+If a person has not undertaken the CBD Accredited Assessor Training Course, they should not attempt to carry out assessments in accordance with these rules.